kylemanna/blog.kylemanna.com/_posts/2014-04-24-ubuntu-1404-lts-on-openvz--ufw-and-iptables-firewall.md

 # Fixing

 Some digging revealed that this is the result of a semantics change in the iptables rules broke <code>/lib/ufw/ufw-init-functions</code>.
-Around line 263 the culprit can be found.
-The two changes: <code>-m conntrack --ctstate</code> -&gt; <code>-m state --state</code>.
-The following works for me now until the next update clobbers it:
+Around line 263 the culprit can be found and resolved by changing <code>-m conntrack --ctstate</code> to <code>-m state --state</code>.
+The following snippet works for me now until the next ufw update clobbers it:

 				# add tracking policy
 				if [ "$DEFAULT_INPUT_POLICY" = "ACCEPT" ]; then